Fed testimony aids European shares recovery

 LONDON, July 17 A tumultuous session saw European shares close higher on Wednesday, bolstered by reassurances from the U.S. Federal Reserve that it will be flexible in its stimulus-trimming plans.

-The FTSEurofirst 300 closed up 7.56 points, or 0.6 percent at 1,198.71 as comments from Fed Chairman Ben Bernanke helped the market recover from the blow of Bank of England committee voting 9-0 against extending the bank's bond-buying programme, known as "quantitative easing" (QE).
+The FTSEurofirst 300 provisionally closed up 7.15 points, or 0.6 percent at 1,198.30 as the comments from Fed Chairman Ben Bernanke helped the market recover from the blow of Bank of England committee voting 9-0 against extending the bank's bond-buying programme, known as "quantitative easing" (QE)

-The Fed retained its view that stimulus would be dependent on economic data and investors took a more dovish view after weak U.S. housing data.

 "Volatility will rise from the levels we saw before May 22 and stay higher until investors become more comfortable with what the change of policy will mean.
 Until then you can expect more noise and higher risk," Gurvinder Brar, head of global quantitative research, at Macquarie Securities, said.